Samsung SPH-N270: Availability

 The Samsung N270 was only sold on a special section of the Samsung website running exclusively in Flash.
 The website has since been taken down as all of the phones have been sold.
-Only 10,000 Matrix phones were produced and each one was clearly numbered.
-However, the number of phones actually produced remains in question as serial/production numbers higher than 2500 have not been verified or seen for sale on eBay or through other sites.
+Rumor has it that only 10,000 Matrix phones were produced and each one was clearly numbered.
+However, the number of phones actually produced remains in question as serial/production numbers higher than 1500 have not been verified or seen for sale on eBay or through other sites and Social Media.
 The phone cost $500 and was restricted for use with Sprint PCS.
-However, since the phone is considered a collector's item, it can sometimes be found on eBay for sale at prices of up to $1,000 or more.
+However, since the phone is considered as a highly collectible item, it can sometimes be found on eBay for sale, at the last auction it was sold for 2500 dollars.
 It was also restricted for sale in the U.S., since Sprint PCS is an American network, although many fans have successfully used it in other countries with CDMA networks through analog and digital roaming.